Congratulations on your Sale of Capital Assets:

 Most people invest money in capital assets for good returns and asset creation.
 Let’s first understand the meaning of capital assets under Income tax.
-Capital assets include all kind of properties whether movable or immovable, tangible or intangible, related to business or not.
+Capital assets include all kinds of properties whether movable or immovable, tangible or intangible, related to business or not.
 It excludes inventory and movable property held for personal use.
-Examples of Capital Assets are House, cars, investments, jewellery, land and building, machinery, goodwill, shares, debentures, mutual fund units, zero coupon bonds.
-In our lives, we invest in all capital assets or few of them.
+Examples of Capital Assets are House, cars, investments, jewelry, land and building, machinery, goodwill, shares, debentures, mutual fund units, zero-coupon bonds.
+In our lives, we invest in all capital assets or a few of them.
 We will understand the few basic concepts of capital gain and its taxability and tax savings.

-Capital gain arises when sale price is higher than purchase price.
-Capital loss arises when purchase price is higher than sale price.
-As you are aware, capital gain is subject to income tax.
-Depending on the period of holding of assets, they are classified as short-term and long term.
+A capital gain arises when the sale price is higher than the purchase price.
+Capital loss arises when the purchase price is higher than the sale price.
+As you are aware, the capital gain is subject to income tax.
+Depending on the period of holding of assets, they are classified as short-term and long-term.
 Tax rates vary for short-term and long-term capital assets.
-You can take professional help from CAs for calculation of accurate gains, tax on gains and tax savings.
+You can take professional help from CAs for calculation of accurate gains, tax on gains, and tax savings.

 Capital Gain on sale of immovable property:

-Few things to know about sale of agricultural land.
-Sale of agricultural land in village is not taxable.
-Capital gains on sale of compulsory acquisition of urban agricultural land is exempt.
+Few things to know about the sale of agricultural land.
+The sale of agricultural land in the village is not taxable.
+Capital gains on the sale of compulsory acquisition of urban agricultural land are exempt.

 Capital Gain Exemption Bonds:

 Sell a House or Stocks, Invest in Bonds.

 Invest the long term capital gain arising from land or building or both in capital gain exemption deposits/bonds.
 The Lock-in-period of the bond is 5 years to get tax exemption.
 Section 54 of the Income-Tax Act allows you to invest in another House Property.
 If you are unable to invest immediately, you have to invest all gains in capital gains account scheme.